Last updated: 9 May 2026 | Reviewed against official UK guidance where available | Savings Accounts

 For those just starting their savings journey, our guide on How to Start Investing in the UK With as Little as £25: A Complete Beginner’s Guide for 2026 explains how ISAs fit into a broader investment strategy.

 If you’re managing multiple ISAs, consider consolidating them with a single provider to reduce complexity.
-However, remember that you can only contribute to one Cash ISA and one Stocks and Shares ISA per tax year, regardless of how many you hold from previous years.
+However, remember that you must stay within the overall annual ISA subscription limit and any product-specific limits, regardless of how many ISAs you hold from previous years.

 When approaching your £20,000 limit, leave some breathing room – perhaps stop at £19,800 to account for any rounding differences in interest calculations or currency fluctuations in investment ISAs.